sinyavsky/keeker/README.md

 - NEAR wrap / unwrap actions
 - Fungible tokens transfers / storage deposit
 - Interactions with NFT contracts

-### Some method calls of another familiar contracts:
+- Some method calls of another familiar contracts (such as Ref.finance)
-- Ref.finance
-- BocaChica launchpad
-- Npunks (NEAR Punks)

 ### And off course it can handle other [action types](https://nomicon.io/RuntimeSpec/Actions) that are not related to function calls: